William Mabane, 1st Baron Mabane: Political career

 Mabane was elected Member of Parliament (MP) for Huddersfield in 1931 and lost his seat in 1945.
 Mabane's exact party label was confused for much of his time in the Commons.
 His local Liberal association was affiliated to the official Liberals until 1939, but Mabane was frequently listed as being a National Liberal, which he repeatedly sought to deny, despite supporting the National Government when the official Liberals had ceased to.
 He lost his seat to Labour in 1945, when he was opposed by an official Liberal candidate, Roy Harrod.
-The standard authoritative work by F.W.S.
-Craig indicates he was a National Liberal throughout his tenure, as does the contemporary Times Guide to the House of Commons.
+The standard authoritative work by F. W. S. Craig indicates he was a National Liberal throughout his tenure, as does the contemporary Times Guide to the House of Commons.
 The town remained an area of strength for liberals and at the 1950 general election, the Liberal Donald Wade won Huddersfield West in a straight fight against Labour.

 He entered the government as Assistant Postmaster-General under Neville Chamberlain in September 1939, an office he only held until October, when he was made Minister for Home Security.
-When Winston Churchill succeeded Chamberlain as Prime Minister in May 1940, Mabane was appointed Parliamentary Secretary to the Home Department, a post he held jointly with Ellen Wilkinson from October of that year.
+When Winston Churchill succeeded Chamberlain as prime minister in May 1940, Mabane was appointed Parliamentary Secretary to the Home Department, a post he held jointly with Ellen Wilkinson from October of that year.
 He later served under Churchill as Parliamentary Secretary to the Ministry of Food from 1942 to 1945 and as Minister of State for Foreign Affairs between May and July 1945.

 He was sworn of the Privy Council in the 1944 New Year Honours and a Knight Commander of the Order of the British Empire (KBE) in 1954.
 In 1962 he was raised to the peerage as Baron Mabane, of Rye in the County of Sussex.
 He was tenant of Lamb House, the National Trust property in Rye, East Sussex.

 Apart from his political career he was also chairman (1960–1963) and president (1964–1966) of the British Travel Association.
+He was a director of The Rank Organisation from 1963 to 1966.